Katarzyna-agn/Portfolio_Kate/README.md

 ## About me

 I have several years of experience in Quality Assurance and Development department at an international company in the FMCG industry.
 In 2022 I have started to expand my skills in the field of software testing.
-I was a tester on test.io and since March 2023 I have worked as a software tester at a financial institution.
-At my work I learn a lot and improve my knowlage in software testing, I cooperate with developers, analytics, project managers and people from the business area.
+I was a tester on test.io and since March 2023 I have worked as a Software Tester at a financial institution.
+At my work I enhance my knowlage in software testing, I cooperate with developers, analytics, project managers and people from the business area.
 Additionaly I expand my skills in automated software testing and digital accecibility, I am a certified DHS Trusted Tester.
 I'm passionate about sports what gives me a lot of good energy and learns me persistence and good time management.
 In the meantime I learn Spanish, I love listen to the music in this language.